Leopold Buczkowski: Biography

-Leopold Buczkowski was born on November 15, 1905, in Nakwasza, located in the former Austrian Empire, though now Nakvasha in the Ukraine.
+Leopold Buczkowski was born on November 15, 1905, in Nakwasza, located in the former Austrian Empire, though now Nakvasha in Ukraine.
 He was the son of Tomasz Buczkowski and Anna Zając.
 From early childhood, he demonstrated some form of artistic talent.
 This was hindered by the difficult conditions of life in his hometown.
 From 1914 he lived in Podkamień, where he worked as a stone-cutter and sculptor in the 1930s.
 Buczkowski studied Polish Literature at Jagiellonian University in Kraków.
 He was also a free listener at the Academy of Fine Arts in Warsaw, where he studied painting under the tutorship of Julian Fałat.

 At the outbreak of World War II, Buczkowski enlisted to defend Poland from Nazi forces in the so-called September Campaign.
 He became a POW, after which he lived in Lviv.
 In 1944, he survived the Pidkamin massacre, while his two brothers died.
 These events forced his family to relocate to Warsaw.
 He took part in the Warsaw uprising.

 After the war, Buczkowski settled in Kraków, where he worked as a book illustrator.
 From 1950 up until his death he lived in Konstancin, near Warsaw.
 In 1982 he became a member of the Patriotic Movement for National Rebirth.
 His grave is located at the cemetery in Skolimów.

 He was awarded the Order of Polonia Restituta by the government in 1956.